Pwimawy/PLDTWIFI-wordlist/README.md

 # 📶 PLDT WiFi Wordlist

 ⚠️ **Disclaimer**
-This project is for **educational and research purposes only**.
+This project is provided **strictly for educational and authorized security testing purposes only**.
+- It must **only** be used in environments where you have **explicit permission** (e.g., your own network, lab setups, or client networks with written consent).
+- Unauthorized access to computer systems, WiFi networks, or accounts is **illegal** under the [Cybercrime Prevention Act of 2012 (RA 10175)]
-I do **not condone or take responsibility** for any misuse of this wordlist.
+- The author does **not condone or take responsibility** for any misuse of this material.
-**Do not use it for unauthorized access, hacking, or any illegal activity.**
-You are solely responsible for how you use this material.
+- By using this project, you agree that **you are solely responsible** for your actions.

+This wordlist is intended as a **pentesting and red team resource** to help:
+- Identify weak/default credentials on WiFi routers.
+- Raise awareness of insecure configurations.
+- Support research in improving security practices.

 ---